SAdams601/Website/posts/2018-01-01-newYearFirstPost.markdown

 title: Resolution, reflection, and repetition
 ---

 I'm not normally the sort of person who makes new year's resolutions.
-By not normally I mean that I've never made a new year's resolution before.
-In the past I felt that any major life changes could occur at any time and did not need to be "saved" for the arbitrary ticking over of the calendar.
+By not normally I mean that I've never made a new year's resolution before. <!--more-->In the past I felt that any major life changes could occur at any time and did not need to be "saved" for the arbitrary ticking over of the calendar.

 This year, however, it felt appropriate to set a bit of a challenge and a long term goal for myself.
 I'm currently in the process of finishing my PhD (I have my viva at the end of February) and after four years of being so focused on a single goal I feel a bit at loose ends so I'm setting myself the challenge of blogging once per week during 2018.